mathiaslyngbye/rws-plugin/README.md

 # RWS Plugin Template
+A template for RobWorkStudio plugins.
+For personal use.

 ## Usage
+After compiling, the plugin will be in ``./libs/``.
-Do not edit the RobWorkStudio.ini in the workcell directory.
+Do not edit the ``RobWorkStudio.ini`` in the workcell directory.
-Instead, either run generate\_ini.sh before manually launching, or run start.sh to automatically generate init file and run workcell with selected scene and plugin.
+Instead, either run ``./workcell/generate_ini.sh`` to generate the init file with absolute path to plugin.
+Alternately, run ``./start.sh`` to automatically generate the init file, run RobWorkStudio, and load selected Workcell and plugin.